docker/docs/ee/dtr/architecture.md

 * OpenStack Swift
 * Microsoft Azure

-## How to Interact with DTR
+## How to interact with DTR

 DTR offers a web UI for managing settings and user permissions.

 ![](images/architecture-4.svg)

-The standard Docker CLI client can be used to push and pull images, as can any other tool that is able to interact with a Docker registry.
+The Docker CLI client can be used to push and pull images, as can any other tool that is able to interact with a Docker registry.

-## Where to Go Next
+## Where to go next

 * [System requirements](admin/install/system-requirements.md)
 * [Install DTR](admin/install/index.md)